Contact us

 Additionally, you will have some patients assigned to you that you will see for most of their prenatal care and ideally deliver them.
 If you choose to do more you can choose an OB track and have several months of obstetrics.

-In order to be promoted to PGY-3, you must take and pass Step 3 early enough to have your results by 12/31 of your PGY-2 year.
+In order to be promoted to PGY-3, you must take your exam in your PGY 1 year.
+You must pass your Step/Comlex 3 no later than September 30 of your PGY-2 year.

 Applicants must have graduated from Medical school within the last 2 years.
 Some exceptions can be made for extenuating circumstances.